Prapthi564/prapthi/labguide.md

 ***Statistic***  to apply statistics to the data like AVG,Max,Min,Sum.

-- The widgets shows shows Currently total 1.33% of CPU utilized by EC2 resources.
-- 7.99kb NetworkIn refers to 7.99 kilobytes of data were received by the resource at that time.
-- 6.33 KB Network Out means that 6.33 kilobytes of data were sent out from the resource at that time.

 Here metrics will get updated for each ***5***min time period as mentioned in the period.
 Here it will show data for last ***3*** hours.